Portree-Kid/FlightgearHangar/README.md

 FlightgearHangar
 ================

-A manager for your flightgear aircraft
+A manager for your flightgear aircraft.
+Uses JGit and JavaFX